 Birds are also at the heart of another fantastic conservation effort, this time on the glitzy shores of Miami.
 The Pelican Harbor Seabird Station rescues and rehabilitates seabirds, raptors, and pelicans who are injured off the Floridian coast.
 They offer self-guided and custom tours, as well as sunset bird-watching opportunities.

 If you want to get involved in the eco-action while on vacation in Miami, you can attend one of several ‘Sea Secrets’ lectures put on by The Rosenstiel School of Marine and Atmospheric Science at the University of Miami each year.
 These fun and informative lectures aim to inspire ordinary people to get involved in citizen science and play a vital role in protecting our oceans.
 You can also get a taste of the action on a citizen science project organized by the university.
 Twice a year, civilians are invited on shark tagging expeditions.
 These are fantastic opportunities to get involved in a project that really makes a difference.

-WHere to see Manatees in Florida in an wildlife-friendly setting
+Where to see Manatees in Florida in a wildlife-friendly setting

 If you’re looking for a chance to get to know one of Florida’s most famous residents, head to Blue Spring State Park for a manatee sightseeing ecotourism adventure.
 Just 45 minutes north of Orlando, this amazing park is home to these incredible animals who head to warm waters in the winter months.
 Every effort is made to make the animals safe and relaxed, and visitors are strictly regulated to ensure the manatees’ comfort.

 Cancun is one of the poster cities for mass tourism.
 With high-rise resorts, crammed beaches, and unsustainable over-commercialization, it doesn’t rank as one of the greener vacation destinations in North America.
 However, there are ways to enjoy Cancun, and other over-visited destinations, in a more eco-friendly way.